 5. Nonstop Nightlife

 Just because you're in a beach destination doesn't mean your days need to be confined to basking on the shore (not that it's a bad option!).
-Nassau heats up come nightfall with attractions piquing any type of interest, whether you want to try your hand (and luck!) at the Caribbean's largest casino stocked with over 750 slot machines or would rather cozy up at the copper-coated colonial bar, Bullion, for a round of craft cocktails overlooking the harbor.
+Nassau heats up come nightfall with attractions piquing any type of interest, whether you want to try your hand (and luck!) at the Caribbean's largest casino stocked with over 750 slot machines or would rather cozy up at the copper-coated, colonial-era bar Bullion for a round of craft cocktails overlooking the harbor.

 6. Beachfront Horseback Riding

 Just 25 minutes from downtown, you can head off on a picturesque horseback ride through the woods straight onto Nassau's stunning white-sand beaches.
-Happy Trails Stables' hour-and-a-half-long morning trail ride is perfect for couples of all levels (even if that means you haven't been on a horse since your childhood pony-riding days), trotting at a leisurely pace on trails around the beaches of Coral Harbour, Adelaide, and along the Corrie Sound lake for a more romantic version of a typical sightseeing tour.
+Happy Trails Stables' hour-and-a-half-long morning trail ride is perfect for couples of all levels (even if that means you haven't near a horse since your childhood pony-petting days), trotting at a leisurely pace on trails around the beaches of Coral Harbour, Adelaide, and along the Corrie Sound lake for a more romantic version of a typical sightseeing tour.

 7. Old Town Vibes